Insertional Achilles Tendinopathy

 Insertional Achilles tendinopathy is tendon damage in the area where the tendon attaches to the heel bone.
 It tends to develop when the tendon is rubbing on a bone spur or other type of bone growth.

 Symptoms of insertional tendinopathy include tenderness on the lower back of the heel and a reduced ability to overflex the foot.
-Pain tends to be worse after exercise and can eventually become constant.
+Pain tends to be worse after exercise.
+Over time it can become constant.

 Hill running, interval training, sudden increases in running mileage, and landing solidly on the heels when running are closely linked to insertional Achilles tendinopathy.
 Running on hard surfaces can make the pain worse.